entur/gha-security/README-code-scan.md

     comment: {comment explaining why the vulnerability is dismissed}
     reason: {reason for dismissing the vulnerability}
 ```

+**Metadata:**

+All fields in `metadata` are REQUIRED.

+The `id` field MUST be a unique alphanumeric (no special characters) string identifing the allowlist.
+This can be anything, but when in doubt use your app ID.

+The `name` field under the metadata section SHOULD be the name of the project.

+The `owner` field MUST be whomever's responsible for the list, like team or a single developer.

+**Spec:**

-The `name` field under the metadata section should be the name of the project.
-The `inherit` field under the spec section should be the repository where the external allowlist file is placed (optinal field, only used when using an external allowlist file).
-The `allowlist` field should be a list of vulnerabilities that you want to dismiss.
-For each vulnerability you want to dismiss, you should add a new item to the list.
-For each item in the list, you should add the following fields: `cwe`, `comment`, and `reason`.
-The `cwe` field should be the CWE-ID of the vulnerability you want to dismiss, the `comment` field should be a comment explaining why the vulnerability is dismissed, and the `reason` field should be one of the following:
+The OPTIONAL `inherit` field is a repository where the external allowlist file is placed.
+Only used when using an external allowlist file.

+The OPTIONAL `allowlist` field MUST be a list of vulnerabilities that you want to dismiss/allow.
+For each vulnerability you want to dismiss, you MUST add a new item to the list.
+Each item is an object and MUST contain the following fields: `cwe`, `comment`, and `reason`.

+The `cwe` field corresponds to the CWE-ID of the vulnerability you want to dismiss,

+The `comment` field is a comment explaining why the vulnerability is dismissed,

+The `reason` field MUST be one of the following types:
 - `false_positive`
 - `wont_fix`
 - `test`

+*Note:* `inherit` and `allowlist` are NOT mutually exclusive.

 #### Example